 The sunrise gap

 Dawn arrives at the eastern edge of Kazakhstan around three hours before it arrives at the western edge.
-At summer solstice, some of the country’s east sees the sun rise before 5am (local UTC+6), while the Caspian coast still has another hour of darkness.
+At summer solstice, some of the country’s east sees the sun rise before 5am, while the Caspian coast still has another hour of darkness.
 This isn’t unusual for a country this size, but the single-clock approach means that in Almaty and Astana, the clock time doesn’t reflect solar time as accurately as it might.